 Our success with the branded products that we develop will depend, in part, on our ability to obtain patent protection for these products.
 We currently have a number of U.S. and foreign patents issued and pending.
 However, issuance of a patent is not conclusive evidence of its validity or enforceability.
 We cannot be sure that we will receive patents for any of our pending patent applications or any patent applications we may file in the future, or that our issued patents will be upheld if challenged.
 If our current and future patent applications are not approved or, if approved, our patents are not upheld in a court of law if challenged, it may reduce our ability to competitively utilize our patented products.
 Also, such patents may or may not provide competitive advantages for their respective products or they may be challenged or circumvented by our competitors, in which case our ability to commercially market these products may be diminished.
 Patent disputes may be lengthy and a potential violator of our patents may bring a potentially infringing product to market during the dispute, subjecting us to competition and damages due to infringement of the competitor product.
 Further, patents covering Aczone® 5%, Androderm®, Carafate®, Estrace® Cream, Femhrt®, INFed® and Namenda® (IR) products have expired and we have no further patent protection on these products.
-As a result, generic versions of our Aczone® 5% product entered the market around October 2017 and generic versions of our Estrace® Cream product entered the market in January 2018.
-During the next few years, additional products acquired pursuant to the Warner Chilcott Acquisition, the Forest Acquisition, and the Allergan Acquisition will lose patent protection and/or likely become subject to generic or other competition, including Bystolic®, Canasa®, Delzicol®, Gelnique®, Namenda XR®, Pylera®, Rapaflo®, Saphris® and Viibryd[®].
-Therefore, it is possible that a competitor may launch a generic version of any of these products at any time, which would result in a significant decline in that product's revenue and profit.
+As a result, generic versions of our Aczone® 5% product entered the market around October 2017 and generic versions of our Estrace® Cream product market in January 2018.
+During the next few years, additional products acquired pursuant to the Warner Chilcott Acquisition, the Forest Acquisition, and the Allergan Acquisition will lose patent protection and/or likely become subject to generic or other competitor may launch a generic version of any of these product's revenue and profit.